 We also saw how quantitative data can be leveraged to build an understanding of what the videos contain, and then execute a highly targeted viewing of the videos that saves time and enhances that understanding.

 Of course, you don’t have to go through all the steps we did above.
+You could just do some simple A/B testing!
 The primary aim of this exercise has been to put competitive usability testing under the microscope and see what’s possible with such a study.
+What’s the difference between A/B testing and usability testing?
 But we hope that this series has inspired you to think about new ways to collect and analyze quantitative data in your user testing, and encouraged you to try testing your own products against a competitor or two.

 Got a question about our research methods, or about how to set up your own study?
 Leave your message in the comments below!